perxpective/Cybersecurity-Therapy/DFI/DFI Chapter 12 - Rooting and Jailbreaking.md

 > **Code Signing**
 > - One of the most important security mechanisms in iOS
 > - All binaries and libraries must be signed up by trusted authority
-> - **Code Signing App** assures users that it is from known source and app has not been modified since it was last signe
+> - **Code Signing App** assures users that it is from known source and app has not been modified since it was last signed

+### Rooting in Android
+> **Rooting** is the Android equivalent of jailbreaking

+- Means of unlocking operating system to
+	- Install unapproved apps
+	- Deleted unwanted bloatware
+	- Update OS
+	- Replace firmware and customize etc.
+-